DavidPos/WhiteStag/README.md

 # WhiteStag
 Android parking management app.
-It allows the you track vehicles and issue citations.
+It allows the user you track vehicles and issue citations.